shhhkun/SmartMirror/mobile_app/MainApp/README.md

 The default data payload size for BLE is 20 bytes.
 The requestMTU function in the library initiates a negotiation process where both devices try to increase this packet size, all the way up to 512 bytes.
 Based on some forums reading, it sounds like rasbian and the raspi3 can do more than 20 byles MTU, but this probably requires some configuration.

 A charactersitic can technically be larger than the MTU.
 And this could be one solution.
 Under the hood, libraries generally seem to handle this reassebling automatically - if one charactersitic write operation needs to get send over 3 packets.

+I'm not sure what the max size for a characteristic is.
+From what I read online, it seems to be 512 bytes.
+Want to confirm this wiht the prof, though.

 # ----------